masoom2313189/masoom2313189/README.md

 - 🌱 I’m currently learning **MERN Stack**

-- 👨‍💻 All of my projects are available at <a href="https://masoom2313189.github.io/">Portfolio</a>
+- 👨‍💻 All of my projects are available at <a href="https://masoom2313189.github.io/" target="_blank">Portfolio</a>

 - 💬 Ask me about **Javascript,HTML,CSS**

 - 📫 How to reach me **masoom2313189@gmail.com**

-- 📄 Know about my experiences [https://www.linkedin.com/in/masoom-rizvi-a127b3235/]
+- 📄 Know about my experiences <a href="https://www.linkedin.com/in/masoom-rizvi-a127b3235/" target="_blank">LinkedIn</a>

 - ⚡ Fun fact **Fun Facts’ Are Never Fun**